Employment and related matters

 How we can help

-If you are an employer in the Burslem area and you would like to discuss the implications of the new Agency Workers Regulations for your business in more detail please contact us at A Wood and Co.
+If you are an employer in the Burslem or surrounding areas and you would like to discuss the implications of Agency Workers Regulations for your business in more detail, please contact us at A Wood and Co.